-- High supports SNR and Spatial Scalability and Intra DC Precision of 8, 9, 10, and 11. - Main supports I and P and B Picture Coding Types and Intra DC Precision of 8, 9, 10. - Simple supports I and P Picture Coding Types and Intra DC Precision of 8, 9, 10
+- High supports SNR and Spatial Scalability and Intra DC Precision of 8, 9, 10, and 11. - Main supports I and P and B Picture Coding Types and Intra DC Precision of 8, 9, 10. - Simple supports I and P Picture Coding Types and Intra DC Precision of 8, 9, 10 preserved.

-Resolution Enter the new resolution in pixels, if resizing the video.
-Select this checkbox (default) to maintain the original aspect ratio.
+Enter the new resolution in pixels, if resizing the video.
+Keep Source Aspect Ratio Select this checkbox (default) to maintain the original aspect ratio.
 Select a new frame rate or select Original to use the original frame rate of the stream.
 Default: Original Note: When a new frame rate is specified, it is applied using "Smooth frame rate conversion".
-Note: When the frame rate is converted, captions in the elementary stream are preserved.

-(kbps)
+Average Bitrate (kbps)

-Average Bitrate Specify the average bitrate for the profile.
+Specify the average bitrate for the profile.